 - AFS - Semester, Year and Summer Abroad Programs

-MICDS hosts one AFS student each year with recent students joining us from Chile, Germany, Egypt and China.
+MICDS has hosted AFS students for an entire year, with recent students joining us from Nigeria, Italy, Chile, Egypt and Germany.
 MICDS Upper School students are eligible to apply for summer, semester or year-long study abroad opportunities through AFS during which time they will live with a host family, take a full load of classes and are fully immersed in the language and culture of the country.
 Such experiences inspire global understanding, citizenry and leadership as students learn by understanding diverse perspectives and communicating across cultures.

 For more information on becoming an AFS host family or studying abroad through AFS, please visit http://www.afsusa.org/.